Updated: Oct 1

 Like any good piece of writing, don’t even think about opening up a word document to draft your application until you’ve seriously researched which firms you want to apply to and why.
 What kind of law do you think you’d like to practice?
 What kind of lifestyle and work-life balance are you looking for?
 Do you want to be a solicitor or a barrister?
 Corporate, criminal, probate, tax, real estate, employment…?
 Do you want to go to London or avoid it like the plague?
 Do you want to go to a US firm or a UK firm?
 An international firm or something more regional?

 If you can get some legal experience behind you to support your answers, this will strengthen your application.
 This was my tactic and it was helpful for me.
-I did a range of experience and tried many things I could never do long-term, but it meant that, by the time I was in front of a interviewer, I had a reasonable idea of the work they did and why I wanted to be a part of that.
+I did a range of experience and tried lots of things which I could never do long-term, but it meant that by the time I was in front of a interviewer I had a reasonable idea of the work they did and why I wanted to be a part of that.

 Opportunities to try: